cockroachdb/docs/src/current/v24.1/node-shutdown.md

 #### `server.shutdown.lease_transfer_wait`

-In the ["lease transfer phase"](#draining) of node drain, the server attempts to transfer all range leases and Raft leaderships from the draining node. `server.shutdown.lease_transfer_wait` sets the maximum duration of each iteration of this attempt (`5s` by default).
+In the ["lease transfer phase"](#draining) of node drain, the server attempts to transfer all [range leases]{% link {{ page.version.version }}/architecture/replication-layer.md %}#leases) and [Raft leaderships]({% link {{ page.version.version }}/architecture/replication-layer.md %}#raft) from the draining node. `server.shutdown.lease_transfer_wait` sets the maximum duration of each iteration of this attempt (`5s` by default).
 Because this phase does not exit until all transfers are completed, changing this value affects only the frequency at which drain progress messages are printed.

 <section class="filter-content" markdown="1" data-scope="drain">
 In most cases, the default value is suitable.
 Do **not** set `server.shutdown.lease_transfer_wait` to a value lower than `5s`.
 In this case, leases can fail to transfer and node drain will not be able to complete.